eirihoyh/LBBNN/README.md

 - certain helper functions may be reorganized,
 - additional examples and tests may be added,
 - and documentation may be expanded as the project matures.

 ---

-## Overview

-The repository currently includes implementations of the following model families:

-- **LRT-based LBBNNs**
-  - Latent binary Bayesian neural networks (LBBNNs) using the local reparameterization trick (LRT),
-  - with input skip-connections to support sparse but expressive architectures.

-- **FLOW-based LBBNNs**
-  - Latent binary Bayesian neural networks (LBBNNs) whose weight modeling incorporates normalizing-flow components,
-  - again with input skip-connections, allowing more flexible posterior structure.

-- **LRT-CNN**
-  - Convolutional variant of the LRT-based LBBNN

-- **FLOW-CNN**
-  - Convolutional variant of the FLOW-based LBBNN

-In addition, the package contains utilities for:

-- generating synthetic data for experimentation,
-- training and validating models,
-- extracting and saving global structural summaries,
-- generating local contribution plots for individual observations,
-- generating global explanations based on local contributions,
-- and visualizing learned sparse networks.

----